This degree programme offers the possibility to get a double/joint degree with other European Universities.

-To be admitted to this Second Cycle Degree Programme students must possess a proper individual educational background and the minimum curricular requirements.
+To be admitted to this Second Cycle Degree programme, students must possess a proper individual educational background, as well as the minimum curricular requirements.

 A certified knowledge of English at minimum level B2 is also required.

-Economics curriculum - QEM (fully taught in English): advanced economics, econometrics, optimization, probability theory, competitive analysis, behavioural economics, advanced public economics, empirical economics, competition law.
+Economics curriculum - QEM (fully taught in English): focus on advanced economics, econometrics, optimization, probability theory, competitive analysis, behavioral economics, advanced public economics, empirical economics, competition law.

 This school offers programs in: